xbeat/Machine-Learning/README.md

 Large Language Models (LLMs) have revolutionized natural language processing.
 This presentation explores advanced techniques that enhance LLM performance and capabilities.
 We'll cover pause tokens, Infini-Attention, Rotary Positional Encoding (RoPE), KV Cache, and Mixture of Experts (MoE).
 These concepts are crucial for understanding state-of-the-art LLMs and their evolving architectures.

+## Statistical Tests and Machine Learning for Process Engineering

+Introduction to Statistical Tests and Machine Learning

+Statistical tests and machine learning techniques are essential tools for process engineers.
+This presentation covers fundamental statistical tests and introduces basic machine learning concepts, providing a foundation for data-driven decision-making in engineering contexts.
+We'll explore Z-tests, t-tests, F-tests, ANOVA, linear regression, and basic supervised and unsupervised learning methods, including practical Python implementations.

 ## Limitations of Binary Classifiers for Face Unlock

 Binary Classifier Limitations for Face Unlock